Mars Snapchat Planet: What Does It Mean?

 Snapchat Mars vs Emojis: What’s the Difference?

-Planets, such as Mars, could only be accessed by Snapchat Plus subscribers.
+Planets, such as this , could only be accessed by Snapchat Plus subscribers.
 They indicate the level of interaction with contacts in your Snapchat contact list.

 These symbols (emojis) appear next to the user’s name and can also include hearts: